 You want to protect your tent, packs, and sleeping bags from damage.
 While in your campsite, keep all food and smelly items such as toothpaste, soap, cosmetics, lip balms, etc out of your tent, sleeping bags, and packs that are left unattended.
 Forget for even 5 minutes and it may be too late.

-They will chew through tents (the rodents), drag your pack away (ring tails, racoons and canine breeds), and trash your tent (bears/horses).
+They will chew through tents (the rodents), drag your pack away (ring tails, racoons and canine breeds), and trash your tent (horses).

-Our most successful method of prevention so far, is to purchase a Ratsack, to stash our stuff.
-Then use a length of 100lb test mono-filament fishing line over a high tree branch.
+Our most successful method of prevention so far for the rodent type, is to purchase a Ratsack, Then stash/hang your “stuff”.
+Use a length of 100lb test mono-filament fishing line over a high tree branch.
 Hoist up the sack high enough.
 Keep in mind some larger animals will stand on their hind legs to reach up and try to snatch goodies.
+The horses even are adept on their hind legs.
+If it is hung close to the trunk or branch many of the small creatures can jump an incredible distance.

 All of our items are first put in ziplock freezer bags.
 Even our “Pack it out Trash” is ziplock bagged and kept in your Ratsack too.

-Bear proof containers are another option if you have one and don’t mind the additional weight.
+Bear proof containers are another option.
+Though Bears are not a worry in this Havasu Falls area.
+If you have such a container, and don’t mind the additional weight, they are doable.
 I would opt for the Ratsack in lieu of the Bear proof container in areas that I can do that.
 I have both to pick from.
 Its all about weight, and the critters you might run up against.